 The documentary profiles women journalists who have paid a high price for speaking truth to power.
 Bonya Ahmed,the Editor of Muktomona who was injured in the slaying of her husband, Bangladesh blogger, Avijit Roy, gives her first ever documentary interview.
 She says“I could not leave my co-warriors in the middle of the battlefield.”

 Najibu Ayoubi runs radio stations for Killid media, from day to day she does now know whether she, or her journalists will make it to work, working as they they do despite regualar death threats, even before they get into the field.

 The film is very relevant in our contemporary times given the attacks on media the world over" according to Nupur Basu.
 "Perhaps that is the reason that the world premiere screening of Velvet Revolution in New Delhi on March 3 during the13th Asian Women's Festival was a huge success - the film resonated with the audience and there was an instant clamour to do more screenings everywhere."

-Media coverage from the Indian Launch.
+Media coverage from the Indian Launch in March 2017.